 Does Abu Dhabi get rain?

 Yes!
-It might take you by surprise, but rain is possible over the cooler winter months (or it could stay completely dry!)
+It might take you by surprise, but rain is possible over the cooler winter months (or it could stay completely dry!).
 Over the last ten years, it has rained on average five days of the year.

 No need to pack an umbrella just in case.
 If it does rain, it’s best just to stay put if you can until it passes.
-It’s unlikely to go on for hours; but note that during rain and thunderstorms, the roads can flash flood, and driving becomes chaotic.
+It’s unlikely to go on for hours; but note that the roads can flash flood during rain and thunderstorms, and driving becomes chaotic.

 Does Abu Dhabi get sandstorms?